i-RIC/gui_user_manual/source/04/05/01_03_riv_data_2d.rst

+.. _sec_gridgen_riv_data_2d:

-[Create grid from River Survey Data] (2-D structured grid)
+[Create grid from Cross-Section Data] (2-D structured grid)
 ==========================================================

-**Description**: Creates a grid from River Survey Data.
+**Description**: Creates a grid from Cross-Section Data.
 In addition to transverse lines being set, division points are set on the transverse lines, the river centerline and left/right bank lines.
 :numref:`image_riv_data_2d_grid_example` shows
 an example of a grid created by this algorithm.

-Before using this algorithm, you need to import River Survey Data.
+Before using this algorithm, you need to import Cross-Section Data.

 .. _image_riv_data_2d_grid_example:

 .. figure:: images/riv_data_2d_grid_example.png
    :width: 300pt

-   Example of a grid created from River Survey Data
+   Example of a grid created from Cross-Section Data

-The following lines of River Survey Data are used as grid lines.
+The following lines of Cross-Section Data are used as grid lines.
 In addition, division points added by the user are used to create a grid.

 - River transverse line